liyoke/Gemini-CLI-2-API/README-EN.md

 # Gemini-CLI-2-API 🚀

-**A powerful proxy that unifies multiple large model APIs (Gemini, OpenAI, Claude...) into a local OpenAI-compatible interface.**
+**A powerful proxy that unifies multiple large model APIs (Gemini, OpenAI...) into a local OpenAI-compatible interface.**

 </div>